Operation Gothic Serpent: Battle of Mogadishu

 On the afternoon of 3 October 1993, informed that two lieutenants of Aidid's clan were at a residence in the "Black Sea" neighborhood in Mogadishu, the task force sent 19 aircraft, 12 vehicles, and 160 men to capture them.
 The two Somali lieutenants alongside 22 others were quickly captured and loaded on a convoy of ground vehicles.
 However, armed militiamen and civilians, some of them women and children, converged on the target area from all over the city.
-Shortly before the mission was to be concluded, an MH-60 Black Hawk, Super Six One, was shot down by a Somali combatant using a rocket-propelled grenade (RPG).
+Shortly before the mission was to be concluded, an MH-60 Black Hawk, Super Six One, was shot down by SNA forces using a rocket-propelled grenade (RPG).
 Both of the pilots were killed on impact, but the crew survived the crash landing.
+A crew led by Sgt.
+Matt Eversmann and PFC Jason Manning made their way to the crash site to assist with recovery and rescue.

 Shortly afterward, another Black Hawk helicopter, Super Six Four, was shot down by an RPG fired from the ground.
 No rescue team was immediately available, and the small surviving crew, including one of the pilots, Michael Durant, couldn't move.
 Two Delta snipers, Master Sergeant Gary Gordon and Sergeant First Class Randy Shughart, provided cover from a helicopter and repeatedly volunteered to secure the crash site.
-Upon their third request the two were finally granted permission to be inserted.
-The two men made their way to the crash site, quickly establishing a perimeter, and securing the surviving crew.
-The crash site came under heavy attack from the Somali militia, despite attempts from the 160th helicopters overhead to hold back the mob.
-MSG Gordon, SFC Shughart, and the surviving crew of Super 64 were overwhelmed and killed, save for CW3 Durant who was taken hostage.
+After a 10th Mountain relief force from the Mogadishu airport was halted and turned back by an SNA ambush, Shughart and Gordon were finally granted permission to be inserted.
+They made their way to the crash site, quickly establishing a perimeter, and securing the surviving crew.
+The Black Hawk wreck came under heavy attack from the Somali militia, despite attempts from the 160th helicopters overhead to hold back the crowd.
+After losing close air support to damage from RPG-7 fire, MSG Gordon, SFC Shughart, and the surviving crew of Super 64 were overrun and killed, save for CW3 Durant who was taken hostage.
 Shughart and Gordon were both posthumously awarded the Medal of Honor for their actions.